User-generated content strategies: why customers are your best marketers

 Social media promotion

-Involve influencers
+Engage influencers

-Step 5: Monitoring and optimization
+Step 5: Monitoring and Optimization

 Daily monitoring of submissions

-Select qualitative content
+Select quality content

-Stimulate engagement
+Encourage engagement

 Analyze results

 For conversion optimization, these UGC campaigns can be valuable.
 They increase trust and lower the barrier to purchase.
-In our article on CRO and AI personalization, you can read how to personalize UGC for different target groups.
+In our article on CRO and AI personalization, you can read how to personalize UGC for different target audiences.

 Tools and platforms for UGC management